Toussaintes Autumn Recorder Course with Ian Wilson 2022

 In addition to his performing work Ian has worked as an adjudicator and examiner in the UK, France, Ireland and Hong Kong.
 He is the Head of Woodwind at Eton College, the principal recorder professor at the Guildhall School of Music & Drama and is a visiting recorder specialist at the North East of Scotland Music School in his hometown of Aberdeen.

-Ian’s recorder course is now in its sixth year at the Mill.
+Ian’s recorder course is now in its seventh year at the Mill.
 The mornings are spent as a large single group, playing a range of music from the Renaissance period to present day.
 Students are encouraged to try instruments that they might not necessarily have tried before, such as the bass, great bass and contra bass.
 In the afternoons, the students divide into smaller ensembles and work on duets and trios.
 Individual coaching is also available.
 The last day is dedicated to preparing for the end of course concert in a local church.
 Other instrumentalists such as ‘cellists, viol, lute and harpischord players are welcome to apply for this course.
 Different rates apply (please contact Jane).